ChicoState/archenemy-ux/phaseIII/README.md

 ### Qualitative Results

-Qualitative data from the think-aloud protocol and debriefing sessions revealed these insights:
+Qualitative data from the think-aloud protocol and debriefing sessions revealed several insights across tasks.

-#### Task 1: Account Creation
-- Users found the registration process straightforward and intuitive
-- Some confusion about what the "subtitle" field represented
-- Some users attempted to click on images to select profile pictures
+For account creation, users found the registration process straightforward but expressed confusion about the "subtitle" field and attempted to click images to select profile pictures.

-#### Task 2: Finding and Chatting with an Archenemy
-- Users expected more feedback after clicking "Yes" to confirm a match
-- Some confusion about the meaning of "Yes" and "No" buttons (vs. traditional swiping)
-- Users wanted clearer indication of who sent which messages in the chat
-- Need for notifications when new matches occur

-#### Task 3: Password Reset
-- Users had difficulty locating the reset password function
-- Several users looked for it in the Account section before finding it in Settings
-- Suggestions to move this functionality to the Account tab for better findability

-#### Task 4: Finding FAQ/Help
-- Users had significant difficulty locating the FAQ/Help section
-- Several navigation paths were attempted before finding it in Settings
-- Confusion about the difference between "Help" and "FAQ"
-- Suggestions that Help should be more prominently displayed in navigation

-#### Task 5: Edit Account Information
-- Users found account editing straightforward and easy
-- Suggestions for real-time preview of profile changes
-- Clear and intuitive field editing
+During the matchmaking task, users expected more feedback after confirming matches, showed confusion about "Yes" and "No" buttons versus traditional swiping, and wanted a clearer indication of message senders in chats.
+Password reset functionality proved difficult to locate, with several users searching in the Account section before finding it in Settings, suggesting a need for relocation.

+The FAQ/Help section presented significant navigation challenges, with users attempting multiple paths before discovering it in Settings and expressing confusion about terminology differences.
+Account editing was straightforward, though users suggested implementing real-time profile change previews.
+Background context revealed that half of our participants had no prior experience with matching apps, while those familiar valued swiping mechanisms, chat functionality, and profile customization.

+Overall impressions were positive, with participants finding the concept novel and entertaining, particularly valuing the matchmaking functionality and chat features, though navigation issues and insufficient system feedback remained concerns.

 ### Background Context